9 Nut Butters for Your Keto KitchenArticle posted in: Diet & Nutrition

 If you’re not a make-your-own-butter kind of person, just be sure your nut butter is all natural with no added sugar.
 Across the board, the serving size for nut butters on the South Beach Diet is two tablespoons.
 Stock up your keto friendly pantry with a variety of nut and seed butters for endless amounts of Healthy Fat servings.

-Grab a spoon and enjoy these nine healthy nut butters for your keto kitchen!:
+Check out these nine nutritious nut butters for your keto kitchen:

 1. Almond Butter